mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 ```

 So we have a large dataset on S3 and a moderate sized play cluster on EC2,
-which is about 100MB/s away.
+which has access to S3 data at about  100MB/s per node.
 We're ready to play.

 Play
 ----